jkomoros/code-sprouts/README.md

   //The message that will be shown to the user.
   messageForUser: string
 }

-You are not configured to receive images from the user
 ```

 Sometimes however you want to represent more state to the bot than just the discussion.